cristianabs/SDN-Automation-with-NSO/SDN Automation with NSO.md

 <p align="center"><img src="images/OPL Architecture1.png" alt="ODL Architecture 1" width="700"/></p>

-1. Southbound plugins and protocols forming the network device layer.
+1. Northbound APIs and applications forming the application layer
 2. Service adaptation and network functions forming the coordination and control layer.
-3. Northbound APIs and applications forming the application layer
+3. Southbound plugins and protocols forming the network device layer.

-ds
+Might

+**Note**: The controller acts like middleware in the OpenDaylight ecosystem.
+It is the framework that glues together the applications requiring services of the network devices and the protocols that talk to the network devices for extracting services.

 # NSO Overview